Go to main content

 Who can be prescribed Zepbound?

-At this time, Zepbound has only been approved for weight management among adults with obesity, or an average body mass index (BMI) of 30 or greater.
+At this time, Zepbound has been approved for weight management and for the treatment of moderate to severe obstructive sleep apnea among adults with obesity, or an average body mass index (BMI) of 30 or greater.

 It’s also approved for adults with overweight (BMI of 27 or greater) who have conditions like hypertension (high blood pressure), high cholesterol, type 2 diabetes, obstructive sleep apnea, or heart disease.